Dance of Stillness

 Practice and Teaching

 A Raja yoga meditation teacher since 2000, Rina continues to teach this meditation practice as a free service to the community.
-She runs free and by-donation meditation classes at Online Healing Community and mindful movement at Dance of Stillness.
+She runs free and by-donation meditation classes.

-Rina also runs self-development and somatic movement courses such as the Soul and Body Flow Workshop-Retreat and Mindful Flow classes.
+Rina also runs dance and expressive arts therapy, self-development and somatic movement courses such as Soul and Body Wisdom through her creative tehrapy and coaching platform, Heart and Soul.

 Contact Rina for: